zkFold/capital-quiz/README.md

 npm run dev
 ```
 - Press `Generate Questions` to start a new quiz.
 Answer with the number corresponding to the correct capital city.
-- Press `Submit` go see your score.
+- Press `Submit` to reveal your score.

 ### zkPass token